Anarchism in Spain: Early turmoil of 1873–1900

-Six people died in June 1896 when a bomb was thrown at the Corpus Christi procession in Barcelona.
-Police attributed the act to anarchists who met with the severest repression.
-As many as 400 people were brought to the dungeons of the castle of Montjuich in Barcelona.
-International outrage followed reports that the prisoners were brutally tortured: men hanged from ceilings, genitals twisted and burned, fingernails ripped out.
-Several died before being brought to trial, and five were eventually executed.
-The Italian anarchist Michele Angiolillo assassinated the Spanish Prime Minister Antonio Cánovas in 1897, in part as retaliation for the repression in Barcelona.

 The anarchist idea was propagated by many periodicals like El Socialismo started by Fermín Salvochea.
 Salvochea is considered one of the earliest pioneers in the propagation and organization along anarchist lines.

 Rise of the CNT

 The anarchist movement lacked a stable national organization in its early years.
 Anarchist Juan Gómez Casas discusses the evolution of anarchist organization before the creation of the CNT: "After a period of dispersion, the Federation of Workers of the Spanish Region disappeared, to be replaced by the Anarchist Organization of the Spanish Region....
 This organization then changed, in 1890, into the Solidarity and Assistance Pact, which was itself dissolved in 1896 because of repressive legislation against anarchism and broke into many nuclei and autonomous workers' societies....
 The scattered remains of the FRE gave rise to Solidaridad Obrera in 1907, the immediate antecedent of the [CNT]."